-The purpose of the F2PY -Fortran to Python interface generator- utility is to provide a connection between Python and Fortran languages.
-F2PY is a part of NumPy (numpy.f2py) and also available as a standalone command line tool f2py when numpy is installed that facilitates creating/building Python C/API extension modules that make it possible from Python.
+The purpose of the F2PY -Fortran to Python interface generator- utility is to provide a connection between Python and Fortran.
+F2PY distributed as part of NumPy (numpy.f2py) and once installed is also available as a standalone command line tool.
+Originally created by Pearu Peterson, and older changelogs are in the historical reference.

+F2PY facilitates creating/building native Python C/API extension modules that make it possible from Python.

-- to call Fortran 77/90/95 external subroutines and Fortran 90/95 module subroutines as well as C functions; - to access Fortran 77 COMMON blocks and Fortran 90/95 module data, including allocatable arrays python -m numpy.f2py
+- to call Fortran 77/90/95 external subroutines and Fortran 90/95 module subroutines as well as C functions; - to access Fortran 77 COMMON blocks and Fortran 90/95 module data, including allocatable arrays